Shane Cooper (rugby league)

-Shane David Cooper (born 26 May 1962) is a New Zealand former rugby league footballer who played in the 1980s and 1990s.
+Shane David Cooper (born 26 May 1960) is a New Zealand former rugby league footballer who played in the 1980s and 1990s.
 He represented New Zealand in the 1988 World Cup Final and had a long career in England with St. Helens and Widnes.

-Cooper is now a senior walker at the Mt Albert Walking Club & an active member of the Akarana Golf Club.
+Cooper is now a senior jogger at the Mt Albert Jogging and Walking Club & an active member of the Akarana Golf Club.

 Playing career

 Playing for the Mt Albert Lions, Cooper won the Rothville Trophy, awarded to the Auckland Rugby League player of the year, in 1985.

 In 1987 Cooper joined the St. Helens in England, transferring from Auckland's Mangere East club.
 He quickly became the captain of the side.

 On 17 February 1988 Cooper scored six tries for St Helens in a match against Hull F.C.

 At the end of the 1994-95 Rugby Football League season Cooper moved to the Widnes Vikings, playing three more seasons for them before retiring.